Information Regarding COVID-19

 - People who are hearing impaired

 - Those seated at a restaurant while eating/drinking

 - People engaged in an activity where wearing a mask or face covering is prohibited by law

 - When one or more physical barrier(s) is present between an individual and others

 Reopening Wichita & Updates

-We are doing our very best to keep event changes updated, but as many across the city have cancelled or postponed, we recommend that you confirm with organizers and businesses owners while following their communications before arriving.
+We are doing our very best to keep event changes updated, but we recommend that you confirm with organizers and businesses owners while following their communications before arriving.

 Thank you for following the recommended practices of washing your hands for 20 seconds, using social distancing recommendations of no less than six feet, covering your mouth and nose when sneezing or coughing, avoiding touching your face, and staying home when you are sick.